tristate-technology/firebase-email-authentication/README.md

 Firebase login and Sign up functionality with Email

-Please replace Keys in provided plist file or Replace GoogleService-Info.plist which you will get from firebase.
+Please replace Keys in GoogleService-Info.plist file or Replace GoogleService-Info.plist which you will get from firebase.

 # Please check our more demo codes from below links: